 Before the advent of significant shale gas production, the natural gas industry's history reflected periodic periods of 'boom and bust' cycles, partially due to the uncertain nature of the process of exploration and development of natural gas.
 Driven by uncertainty and risk around the process of exploration process of finding and developing gas supply to meet demand, both for the short and long terms the industry was prone to cycles of over and under supply that often caused prices to rise and fall dramatically.
 This in itself caused other, second-tier ramifications impacting the investment cycle for supply, causing supply to be frequently out of phase with demand.
 Due to the uncertainty of the exploration process (and at times the availability of capital to fund such discovery), gas supply suffered from periods where it was 'out of phase' with demand for natural gas by gas fired electric generating facilities and other users on the demand side.
 These factors contribute to natural gas price volatility.
-The price volatility has been a major cause of limits on the more robust expansion of natural gas as a fuel supply source, despite its advantages over other energy forms as an environmentally clean, abundant and affordable energy resource.
+The price volatility itself affected investment decisions, amplifying the feedback loop of uncertainty.
+In the end, price volatility has been a major cause of limits on the more robust expansion of natural gas as a fuel supply source, despite its advantages over other energy forms as an environmentally clean, abundant and affordable energy resource.